PeaBeeJay/ess-helm-script/README.md

 This script is designed to run on any debian based system.

+I recommend renting a VPS online for your server so if you have a local power or internet outage, other members can still use the server.
+I run my server on my own local hardware, but renting a cheap VPS online is probably the better way to go.
+The server can run on minimum spec of 2 CPU cores and 2 GB of memory.

 This script will:

 Install and configure
-  - nginx
+  - caddy reverse proxy
-  - ufw
+  - ufw + firewall rules
+    - TCP 80, 443, 30001, and UDP 30002 must be allowed.
+OpenSSH is also configured.
   - traefik
   - Helm Charts

-The only steps you need to complete outside of this script are:
+The only steps you need to complete outside of this script are pointing your domain to your server.
-  - Configure domains to point to your server
-  - add certificates from your registrar to your nginx

-Setup
+DNS Setup

+Configure your domain with an A name record pointing to -
+- account
+- admin
+- chat
+- matrix
+- mrtc
+- one more pointing to the base domain name with full tld (eg. google.com)

+Your DNS records should look like:

   1. Make sure your system is up to date
      `apt-get update && apt-get upgrade`
   3. Install Curl